Oscar-it0/Application_of_Linear_Algebra_in_Machine_Learning_-_Sure_Tomorrow/README.md

 ---

+## Project Tasks

+1. Find customers similar to a given one to improve marketing strategies.
+2. Determine whether a new customer is likely to receive insurance benefits.
+Compare the performance of a trained model with a dummy model.
+3. Predict the amount of benefits a customer could receive using linear regression.
+4. Develop a data masking algorithm that protects personal information without affecting model quality.

+---

 ## Checklist

-- Follow all steps in the instructions.
+- Follow All steps in the instructions.
 - Maintain the project structure.
 - Code is organized and documented.
 - Answer the questions posed.
-- Include final conclusions.
+- Include Final conclusions.

 ---